kriley314/TriviaGame/README.md

 A future enhancement to the implementation of this game will be to have the questions table driven which will make it much easier to add/subtract/modify questions!!

+Side note..
+Part of this assignment mentioned adding a reference from our portfolio project to this ..
+SO..
+I used a new version of my portfolio that I liked better than the one I turned in..
+The change there was to update the images from the portfolio page to show images of the Crystal Game and this Trivia Game and also add links to the images to open the sites in separate tabs.